MadhavBahl/dailyjs/day1/README.md

-# The `forEach` Helper
+# Day 1: The `forEach` Helper

 ![The forEach helper](./cover.png)

 The `forEach` helper function can be seen as an alternative to the regular for loop.
-The `forEach()` method basically calls an function (called `iterator function`) once for each element in the array, in order.
+The `forEach()` method basically calls a function (called `iterator function`) once for each element in the array, in order.

 In simple language, the forEach method loops through each element in an array and runs a function on that particular element.